chef/chef-server/docs-chef-io/content/server/config_rb_backend.md

 : Automatically computed by Elasticsearch based on available memory.
   Specify in MB if you wish to override.

-`elasticsearch.java_opts`
+`elasticsearch.jvm_opts`
-: Flags to directly pass to the JVM when launching Elasticsearch.
+: An array of flags to directly pass to the JVM when launching Elasticsearch.
   If you override a heap flag here, the setting here takes precedence.

 `elasticsearch.new_size`